mfeindt0705/free-genai-bootcamp-2025/genai-architecting/README.md

 ## Assumptions

+we are starting the project with the assumption that the app will be used by multiple users at a time. the goal is to use an open-source LLM.
+If this approach is not successful we will have to switch to a proprietary LLM.

 ## Constraints

-the portal will respect copyright laws and adhere to privacy standards
+the portal will respect copyright laws and adhere to privacy standards.

 ## Data Strategy